Sesleria: planting, cultivation, and care

 Where to Plant It?

-Not being a demanding perennial, it will do well in almost all types of soil, from dry to moist, neutral to calcareous (except acidic soils), but especially in well-drained soil in winter.
+Not being a demanding perennial, it will do well in almost all types of soil, from dry to moist, neutral to calcareous (except acidic soils), but especially well-drained in winter.
 It does not tolerate heavy, waterlogged soils that suffocate its roots.
 A rather dry soil will suit it perfectly.
 It adapts to poor, rocky soil.
-It can be planted in full sun or partial shade.
+It thrives in full sun as well as partial shade.

 This non-invasive plant fits into all gardens, in small spaces, along pathways, or to structure a natural area when planted en masse.
 It is also ideal for creating dry meadows in natural gardens or green roofs.
 Its delicate foliage adapts to any setting.
 In a contemporary-style garden, it will highlight all perspectives.
 It also serves as an excellent ground cover for challenging areas, even in shade.
-It is equally suited to pots or flowering planters.
+It also works well in flower pots or planters.

 When to Plant It?